Shirtiny/ts-lib-template/README.md

 ## Usage

+1. Select the branch:
+   - `esbuild` This branch is based on Esbuild with a lot of customization.

+   - `parcel` This branch is based on Parcel, it's more simple and easy to understand.

-Create your repository by clicking 'Use this template' top of the page.
+2. Create your repository by clicking 'Use this template' top of the page.
 Then, check the package.json file.

-Checkout the branch:

-- **esbuild** This branch is based on Esbuild with a lot of customization.

-- **parcel** This branch is based on Parcel, it's more simple and easy to understand.

 ## Config